 Important Note: The StubCreator provides a paycheck calculator designed to provide essential guidance.
 This should not be relied upon to calculate exact taxes, payroll, or other financial data.
 You should seek a professional accountant regarding any particular requirement.

-The taxable wage in Texas for 2026 is $9,000, essentially unchanged from the prior year.
+The taxable wage in Texas for 2026 is $9,000, nearly the same as last year.

 | Year | Texas Taxable Base Wage |